Opening Range Breakout (ORB) Strategy - Rules, Settings & Trade Examples

 Opening Range Breakout Stop Loss

-The beauty of the ORB is that the trigger entry is very systematic, as is the stop loss criteria.
+The beauty of the ORB for traders is that the trigger entry is very systematic, as is the stop loss criteria.

 This is a great place to start if you are trying to capture a big trend day.
 (A slightly wider stop gives you more room to breathe)